 Important: Staring from Lesson 2, the lessons take place in the Sophie Germain Building, room 1004.

 Topics: Semantics and properties.

 Topics: Relational numeric abstract domains.

-Topics: Partitioning abstractions.
+Topics: Partitioning abstract domains.

-Topics: Numeric analysis of concurrent programs.
+Topics: Thread-modular static analysis of concurrent programs.

-(see also the former written exams)
+See also the former written exams.

-Oral exam: date to be determined.
+Final oral exam: dates to be determined.

 The following articles give an taste of the contents and the goal of the course:

-You will find below a list of M2 internship proposals related to the course, either in the Abstraction team at the ENS or outside.
-The list will be updated regularly.
-Feel free to contact directly the teachers for more information and more proposals.
+We will provide here a list of M2 internship proposals related to the course, either in the Antique team at the ENS (Paris), the APR team at Sorbonne Université (Paris), or the SyCoMoRES team (Lille).